lkq1220/paper-note/112-in-situ-real-time-permittivity-estimation-and-soil-moisture-sensing-using-wireless-underground-communications.md

     - A Gaussian signal RF waveform of 2 MHz bandwidth is transmitted from an UG dipole antenna, buried at 40 cm depth, by using the transmitter USRP
     - Signal is received on the receiver USRPs, connected to dipole antennas buried at four different depths
     - Experiment are repeated for all these depth for the distances of 2 m and 4 m
-    - This process is repeated for frequency range of 100–500 MH
+    - This process is repeated for frequency range of 100–500 MHz
+    - Post-processing is done in Matlab
 #### 4. Performance analysis, model validation, and error analysis
 #### 5. Di-Sense applications and future work